bricktrooper/Turing/README.md

 ## Shifter / Rotator

-The shifter is a sequential circuit with a variable latency which depends on the number of shifts or rotations that a required.
-This is tracked by using a counter register and the adder circuit as an incrementer.
-The shifter will use a series of shift registers that can shift bits up and down.
+The shifter is a sequential circuit with a variable latency which depends on the number of shifts or rotations that is required.
+This is tracked with a counter register and by using the adder circuit as an incrementer.
+The shifter will use a series of registers that can shift bits up and down.
 In rotate mode, the LSB and MSB will loop directly around when a shift occurs.
 This circuit does **not** support arithmetic right shifts (sign extension).
 The operation symbols for left and right shift are `<<` and `>>` respectively.
 The operation symbols for left and right rotate are `<<|` and `|>>` respectively, which are a variation of the shift symbols.

 ![alt text](schematics/shifter.jpg)